deepsquare-io/ClusterFactory/web/docs/getting-started/05-xcat-deployment.md

 Let's focus on the `net` field.
 To expose xCAT to the external network, instead of using `LoadBalancers`, we use [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
 Multus is a CNI plugin to attach multiple network interfaces on Pods.

-However, we will use Multus to replace the default network interface with a IPVLAN interface.
+However, we will use Multus CNI to replace the default network interface with a IPVLAN interface.

 IPVLAN allows us to directly expose the pod to the host network.
 To do that, you must specify the network interface of the node with the `masterInterface` field.
 Then, you should allocate an address using the `ipam` field.